preendata/preen/docs/concepts/models.md

 ## Overview

-A Hypha **Model** is a fundamental concept that defines how data is accessed and structured for local querying.
-It acts as a bridge between your raw data sources and the Hypha system, allowing for targeted data retrieval.
+A Preen **Model** is a fundamental concept that defines how data is accessed and structured for local querying.
+It acts as a bridge between your raw data sources and the Preen system, allowing for targeted data retrieval.

 ## Definition